Why SHUT?

 Bootstrap provided developers with a stylehsheet that allows them to draw anything, in HTML.
 Literally anything.
 Developers can control paddings and margins, background colors, borders, and a lot more.
 This, was not ideal, because it took the responsibility of maintaining site style out of stylesheets, into HTML pages.
 It created chaos.

-Naming in Bootstrap is data-driven (sometimes), meaning, "btn-danger" is not always used for "danger" related options.
-Making a distinctive different looking button is a design option.
+Naming in Bootstrap is data-driven (sometimes), meaning, "btn-danger" is not always used for "danger" related actions.
+Making a distinctive button is a design decision.
 CSS is not supposed to describe data, rather style, or choice of style.
 (For example, box-red, or box-light).

 Detailed styling, over-loads the outcome stylesheet.
-SHUT framework provides enough for designers to quickly prototype, but to add style, and look and feel, they should roll up their sleeves and get their hands dirty.
-The output stylesheet is always smaller, and if done right, more maintainable.
+When designers need more specific and custom design, instead of opening the box of Bootstrap (which they should do), they roll up their sleeves and get their hands dirty, ending up with a much larger CSS bundle.
 Bootstrap is a black box, hard to control, or maintain, let alone customize.

-When Bootstrap came out, a lot of designers found refuge from obstrusive libraries (like Kendo UI), where they controlled the HTML, and let CSS be what it is good for; styling.
+When Bootstrap came out, a lot of designers found refuge in it, from obtrusive libraries (like Kendo UI), and let CSS be what it is good for; styling.
 Unfortunately, as the years went by, Bootstrap became yet another UI component library with an overloaded HTML hierarchy, and a huge CSS stylesheet to maintain.
-This lead to many derived libraries trying to control the output by simply wrapping it inside mroe black boxes!
+This lead to many derived libraries trying to control the output by simply wrapping it inside more black boxes!

 SHUT is to prototype.